TinoDidriksen/cv/README.md

 c, java, linux-kernel, filesystems, computer-science, computer-architecture, calculus

 These were the bad old days where the Java coding exam was done on paper and the mandatory first year included biology, physics, and chemistry.
-While I don&#39;t dislike those (all science is good science), I really wanted to focus on CompSci and was simply not allowed to do so, and thus dropped out.
-It did however introduce me to the [VISL project](http://visl.sdu.dk/) and academia in general, where I&#39;ve worked with computational linguistics ever since.
+While I don't dislike those (all science is good science), I really wanted to focus on CompSci and was simply not allowed to do so, and thus dropped out.
+It did however introduce me to the [VISL project](http://visl.sdu.dk/) and academia in general, where I've worked with computational linguistics ever since.

 ---

 ## Projects &amp; Interests

-**Stack Overflow**, [http://stackoverflow.com/users/145919](http://stackoverflow.com/users/145919), *July 2009 - Current*

-Written 37 answers.
-Active in php.

----

 **GramTrans**, [http://gramtrans.com/](http://gramtrans.com/)